-The infrastructure intended to serve the District has been estimated at a total cost of approximately \$26,585,500 and is expected to be completed in Phases consisting of Assessment Area One, Assessment Area Two, and Assessment Area Three.
+The infrastructure intended to serve the District has been estimated at a total cost of approximately \$26,585,500 and is being completed in Phases consisting of Assessment Area One, Assessment Area Two, and Assessment Area Three.
 Assessment Area One is estimated to cost \$5,658,000 and will be primarily funded with the proceeds of Series 2020 Bonds.
 Assessment Area Two is estimated to cost \$4,796,000 and will be primarily funded with the proceeds of Series 2021 Bonds.
-Assessment Area three is is estimated to cost \$16,131,000 and will be primarily funded with the proceeds of Series 2022 Bonds.
+Assessment Area three is estimated to cost \$16,131,000 and will be primarily funded with the proceeds of Series 2022 Bonds.
 The infrastructure will include roadways, potable water and wastewater systems, and land improvements, entry features, parks, and recreational facilities.
-A portion of the project costs was expected to be financed with the proceeds from the issuance of Bonds with the remainder to be funded by the Developer and conveyed to the District.
+A portion of the project costs has been financed with the proceeds from the issuance of Bonds with the remainder to be funded by the Developer and conveyed to the District.
 Upon completion, the certain improvements are to be conveyed to others for ownership and maintenance responsibilities.
-A portion of the additions were acquired directly from the Developer.
-The Developer contributed \$1,122,866 towards the cost of the infrastructure improvements.
+The District paid the Developer \$183,404 for infrastructure improvements.